LordSnoosh/SEIR2222/work/w10/d1/03-react-jsx-and-props.md

 }
 ```

-The above approach in clean and it works.
+The above approach is clean and it works.
 However, since calling the `map()` method is a JS expression that results in an array, it's possible to perform the mapping within the JSX like this:

 ```jsx
 export default function ToDoList({ todos }) {